 - Service – purchase of raw material/ cooking

-- Idea – speed of computer/ processing power.
+- Idea – the speed of computer/ processing power.

 Marketing Myopia: Focus on products rather than on customer needs.
 Read more about Marketing Myopia HERE